Thermodynamics and phase transition in rotational Kiselev black hole: PHASE TRANSITION AND THERMODYNAMIC GEOMETRY

-Through calculating the derivative of Gibbs free energy, we find that the phase transition is second order phase transition for the rotational black hole in radiation case.

-We plot the variation of the semi-classical Hawking temperature $T$ versus the entropy $S$ for different parameters $\alpha$ and angular momentum $J$ in Figure 1.
-The variation of the heat capacity $C_{J}$ versus the entropy $S$ for different parameters $\alpha$ is shown in Figure 2.
-From Figure 1, we find that the semi-classical hawking temperature will decrease when $\alpha$ decreases.
-From Figure 2, we find that the heat capacity will pass a critical point with the entropy, representing the phase transition point.
-Interestingly, the critical point shifts to higher entropy when the parameter $\alpha$ increases.
+We plot the variation of the Hawking temperature $T$ versus the Bekenstein-Hawking entropy $S$ for different strength parameter $\alpha$ and angular momentum $J$ in Fig.\ref{fig:1}.
+The variation of the heat capacity $C_{J}$ versus the Bekenstein-Hawking entropy $S$ for different strength parameter $\alpha$ is shown in Fig.\ref{fig:2}.
+From Fig.\ref{fig:1}, we find that the Hawking temperature will decrease when strength parameter $\alpha$ decreases.
+From Fig.\ref{fig:2}, we find that the critical point shifts to higher Bekenstein-Hawking entropy when the strength parameter $\alpha$ increases.

-Following we will discuss thermodynamical geometry of the rotational Kiselev black hole.
-For radiation situation $\omega=1/3$, the two horizon can be obtained in (\ref{12}).
-The equation $\Delta=r^{2}-2Mr+a^{2}-\alpha=0$ will lead to the relation
+Following we discuss thermodynamic geometry of rotational KBH.
+For radiation situation $\omega=1/3$, the two horizon can be obtained in eq. (\ref{12}).
+The horizon equation $\Delta=r^{2}-2Mr+a^{2}-\alpha=0$ can lead to the relation